masterfermin02/bc-cc-fp/README.md

-# BlueCoding Code Challnge - Fermin Perdomo
+# BlueCoding Code Challenge - Fermin Perdomo

-BlueCoding Code Challnge.
+BlueCoding Code Challenge.

 ## Contents

-The WordPress BlueCoding Code Challnge plugin include:
+The WordPress BlueCoding Code Challenge plugin include:

 * `CHANGELOG.md`.
 The list of changes to the core project.
 * A `bc-cc-fp` directory that contains the source code - a fully executable WordPress plugin.